 Rafting in Bulgaria

 Only a few years ago the sport was unknown to Bulgaria.
-The rafting season starts in early March and ends in November when it starts to be to cold to raft.
+The rafting season starts in early March and ends in November when it starts to be too cold to raft.
 The most preferred place for rafting in Bulgaria is the bed of the river Struma.
-The main course has length about 12 km , and its degree of difficulty is 2-4.
+The main course has a length of 12 km, and its degree of difficulty is 2-4.
 It suitable for all ages.